 - Three courses offered in the biochemistry and molecular biology Ph.D. track and clinical and translational science Ph.D. track in Mayo Clinic Graduate School of Biomedical Sciences

 - A seminar series featuring speakers from Mayo Clinic and other organizations

 - Biweekly epigenomics journal club and bioinformatics journal club

 - Scholarly publications

-The Epigenomics Program investigates the role of the epigenome, examines which factors act on individual genes, and how certain changes in the epigenome affect our health.
+Epigenomics investigates the role of the epigenome, which factors act on individual genes, and how certain changes in the epigenome affect personal health.